 What is CCS certification?

-CCS has cooperated with major countries in international shipping and CCS certificates are recognized worldwide.
+CCS has cooperated with major countries in international shipping and China classification society certificates are recognized worldwide.

 In addition, compared with other classification societies, CCS certification is less expensive and the delivery time for certified products is about 3 months.

 OUCO has a long-term business relationship with the China classification society, and many CCS surveyors also praised our marine products.

 Germanischer Lloyd and Det Norske Veritas merged in 2012, after the merger changed its name to DNV GL, now renamed DNV, DNV has become the world’s third largest classification society.

 DNV certification is strict, first of all the factory needs to obtain DNV certification, after which the products produced by the factory can be certified.
 The cost is higher.

 It is worth mentioning that DNV certification has the highest safety factor, usually for marine life-saving equipment certification, such as lifeboats, life-saving floating gear, etc.

 In addition to providing basic certification, RMRS also specializes in providing certification for marine engineering equipment with low temperature working environment requirements.
 Being RMRS certified means your equipment can operate in environments as low as -40°.